usnistgov/ARIAC_docs/en/main/_sources/tutorials/tutorial_8.rst.txt

 The purpose of this tutorial is to complete a kitting order, which is done using :python:`interface.complete_orders`.
 Inside of this function, the objects like bins, assembly stations, kitting tray stations, and the conveyor belt are added to the planning scene using :python:`interface.add_objects_to_planning_scene`.
 Then, while the competition is active, the orders are looped through until a kitting order is found, where it is passed into :python:`interface._complete_kitting_order`.
 The first step of completing a kitting order is picking and placing the correct tray onto the correct agv.
 Then, the parts in the kitting order are looped through and the robot picks each part and places it on the kitting tray.
-After all of the parts are on the kitting tray, the AGV moves to the warehouseand the order is submitted.
+After all of the parts are on the kitting tray, the AGV moves to the warehouse and the order is submitted.